krowvin/prpdf/README.md

 * ` cp prpdf.service /lib/systemd/system `
 * ` systemctl enable --now prpdf`

+## Run on TrueNAS Scale via TrueCharts
+1. Create a dataset in your drive pool called prpdf
+2. Add 3 more datasets to the newly created prpdf
+3. Set storage limits and permissions if you wish, enable windows shares to these if you wish
+4. Click the primary prpdf dataset you created in 1 and set the permissions to propagate to child shares
+5. Add the TrueCharts catalog
+6. Enable all the catalog items (Dev/stable/incubator/etc)
+7. Search for prpdf
+8. Click Install
+9. Fill out the settings (Optionally, go back and create permanent)
+10. If the port is not created / open then make sure to create a container port of 30380 to 80 for the web UI
+11. Wait for it to deploy and navigate to https://your-truenas-ip:30380 (or whatever the port is set to in truecharts)
+12.
 # Configuration
 A default config will be creating within the first start of PR PDF.
 For Docker please mount the config folder to make it persistent.